Alice in Wonderland (2025 film): Production

 Alice in Wonderland is a modern adaptation of a children's audio play based on the poems of Vladimir Vysotsky, inspired by the Lewis Carroll fairy tale of the same name.
 The musical fairy tale was released in 1976 on two records.
 Vysotsky spent more than three years creating it.

 The production of the fabulous film was carried out by the Mediaslovo company with the participation of Gazprom-Media Holding and the KION online cinema.

 Casting

 Alice Koroleva will be played by Anna Peresild, the daughter of actress Yulia Peresild and filmmaker Alexei Uchitel.
-She was remembered by viewers for her role as Aigul Akhmerov in the acclaimed TV series The Boy's Word: Blood on the Asphalt.
+She was remembered by viewers for her role as Aigul Akhmerova in the acclaimed TV series The Boy's Word: Blood on the Asphalt.

 Filming

 Principal photography began in September 2024, using large-scale sets at Mosfilm in Moscow, Sochi, with some locations in Abkhazia.

 Reception

 Critical response

 The film received mixed reviews.
 According to the review aggregator Kritikanstvo, the average score from Russian publications was 49 out of 100 (based on 15 reviews).
 It was praised by critics from Vokrug TV, heavily criticized by reviewers from Afisha, Gazeta.Ru, and Kommersant, while Arguments and Facts, Komsomolskaya Pravda, Nezavisimaya Gazeta, Novaya Gazeta, and Rossiyskaya Gazeta gave it average ratings.

 In a review for Komsomolskaya Pravda, Denis Korsakov stated that "the authors' overarching goal was to out-Burton Burton, which is why Alice is stuffed with various wonders (the main attraction being a snow avalanche frozen on a mountainside that starts rushing downward as soon as Alice puts on a watch).
 There's also a multitude of characters that would have made Lewis Carroll simply grunt in disbelief".

 Svyatoslav Letskiy, a reviewer for Championat.com, noted that "Alice in Wonderland is also a musical film.
 Key thoughts, unresolved problems, and character portrayals are primarily revealed through musical numbers".

 Pavel Voronkov, a correspondent for Gazeta.Ru, pointed out that the film is an adaptation of a Soviet-era radio play by Oleg Gerasimov based on the story, featuring songs by Vladimir Vysotsky.
 He remarked that "only fragments remain of Gerasimov and Vysotsky's Alice.
-The transition from the highly abstract realm of sound to the screen—into an audiovisual environment striving for literalness—is inherently a harsh and merciless process, but the current epidemic of shoddy film fairy tales has completely ravaged the radio play".
+The transition from the highly abstract realm of sound to the screen — into an audiovisual environment striving for literalness — is inherently a harsh and merciless process, but the current epidemic of shoddy film fairy tales has completely ravaged the radio play".